 The Honourable ANGUS TAYLOR MP

-Minister for Energy and Emissions Reduction, Federal Member for Hume
+Minister for Industry, Energy and Emissions Reduction, Federal Member for Hume

 Angus was elected to the Federal parliament in September 2013 as the Member for Hume.
 Following the 2019 federal election, he was appointed Minister for Energy and Emissions Reduction.

 Prior to entering parliament, Angus was a Director at Port Jackson Partners, where he was a strategy and business advisor on the resources, agriculture, energy and infrastructure sectors.
 Before this, he was a partner at global consulting firm McKinsey & Co.

 Angus has a Bachelor of Economics (First Class Honours and University Medal) and a Bachelor of Laws (Honours) from the University of Sydney.

 He has a Master of Philosophy in Economics from the University of Oxford, where he studied as a Rhodes Scholar and wrote a competition policy thesis.

 Building on his economics background, Angus was initially appointed to parliamentary committees on employment, trade and investment, and public accounts.
 He was also chair of the Joint Standing Committee on Treaties.